brahma-dev/ufw-bots/README.md

     sudo crontab -e
     ```

 2. Add one of the following lines to the file.
 This will run the update script every 6 hours.
 Make sure to replace `/path/to/ufw-bots` with the actual path to where you cloned the repository.
+Replace `bun` with it's full path if it's not in root's $PATH

     *   **For UFW:**